 You talked about one day returning to Syria with the knowledge you gained here, to be the first U.S. board-certified pediatric endocrinologist.
 Best case scenario, what do you hope to happen moving forward?

-AN: This is a tough question.
-After the war, Syria became much different than how I left it a decade ago.
+AN: After the war, Syria became much different than how I left it a decade ago.
 Also, I have a wife and a child here in the U.S. now.
 I believe that Syrian doctors in the U.S. will have a great impact on the future healthcare in Syria after the war is over.
 This can be achieved through multiple channels, including the current available technologies, such as telemedicine.
 With the current technologies, the physicians can remotely make a difference and help rebuild the country.

 The Supreme Court will decide whether some form of the Trump administration’s executive order will become law of the land next month, and it could have an enormous impact not just on Al Nofal and his family, but thousands of other doctors in the United States on visa waivers, many of them from the seven countries named in the travel ban.